 Salt and Pepper to taste

-2 tbsp rice vinegar or white distilled vinegar
+2 tablespoon rice vinegar or white distilled vinegar

 Soak dried wakame in cold water for about 10 minutes until they are soft.